intercom/intercom-wordpress/readme.txt

 With the Intercom plugin for WordPress, you can chat to both logged-in and anonymous users (using [Acquire](https://www.intercom.io/live-chat)).

-This plugin injects a Javascript snippet on your website frontend containing dynamic user data.
-Some caching solutions will cache entire pages and should not be used with this plugin.
-Doing so may cause conversations to be delivered to the wrong user.
+Installing this plugin provides a new Intercom settings page, which allows you to configure your app id and secure mode secret.
+Once filled out, the Intercom widget will automatically appear.

 If `current_user` is present, their email will be used as an identifier in the widget.
 Otherwise, it falls back to anonymous chat using [Acquire](https://www.intercom.io/live-chat).

-NB: This plugin injects a Javascript snippet on your website frontend containing dynamic user data.
+This plugin injects a Javascript snippet on your website frontend containing dynamic user data.
 Some caching solutions will cache entire pages and should not be used with this plugin.
+Doing so may cause conversations to be delivered to the wrong user.

 [View more details](https://github.com/intercom/intercom-wordpress).